 Angus is a Cocker Spaniel who battles chronic ear infections on a regular basis.
-His mom, Celia Campbell of Indianapolis, Indiana, says when he gets the infections, his vet cultures the inner ear, looks at it under a microscope, and tends to find “rods,” a type of bacteria found on ear swab.
+His mom, Celia Campbell of Indianapolis, Indiana, says when he gets the infections, the vet cultures the inner ear, looks at it under a microscope and tends to find “rods,” a type of bacteria.
 Another common type of bacteria is cocci.

 What Is Your Dog Eating?

 Ear problems often are associated with food-based sensitivities and/or allergies.
 It is amazing how many dogs stop having ear issues when a food or environmental allergen is removed from their world.